cardano-foundation/CIPs/CIP-????/README.md

 4. Since the address itself can act as the User ID, in some cases, the Dapp's logic can be dramatically simplified.

 #### Cardano-Swaps: A L1 DEX with full delegation control
-I created a L1 DEX proof-of-concept that uses the above design principles.
+Using these design principles, it was possible to create a L1 DEX proof-of-concept that uses the above design principles.
 The result is the `Cardano-Swaps` DEX; it is fully open-sourced and can be found [here](https://github.com/fallen-icarus/cardano-swaps).
 It is fully operational and can be tested on either the PreProd Testnet or the mainnet.
 In addition to full delegation control, it has the following features:

 1. Composable atomic swaps.
 2. Users maintain custody of their assets at all times.